viewtool/I2C_Adapter/MacOS_GCC_USB_SDI12_Test/README.md

 # SDI12_Test
-An MacOS project to test SDI12.
+A MacOS project to test SDI12.